-The alignment is passing through the already developed outer ring road and using the central reserve for placing the viaduct pillars.
+Part of the alignment between K R Puram and Hebbal is passing through the already developed outer ring road and using the central reserve for placing the viaduct pillars.
 Thus for Mono rail, Metro or Heavy Metro, the utilization of central part would be temporary and only the existing central verge will be used on permanent basis for the viaduct pillars and thus the pillar line would act as central median for the road corridor.